-- Lectures based on textbook materials

-- Required readings and class discussions
+Lectures based on textbook materials Problem solving Required readings and class discussions Internet Research

-- Problem solving

-- Internet Research

-Students completing all exams, assignments, and activities with a cumulative, average grade of "C" or Assessment: better will be deemed as having achieved the course objectives previously stated.
+Assessment: Students completing all exams, assignments, and activities with a cumulative, average grade of "C" or better will be deemed as having achieved the course objectives previously stated.
+Different weights are given to each category before calculating overall grades.